MajorZiploc/tooling_notes/art/blender/notes.md

   name 'face_control'
-  create new Bone Collection named 'face_controller' -- with bone selected in edit mode in right_side_menu -> Data select face mesh (mesh with shader editor nodes) in Object Mode right click the value property in the value node
+  create new Bone Collection named 'face_controller' -- with bone selected in edit mode in right_side_menu -> Data select face mesh (mesh with shader editor nodes) in Object Mode rmb the value property in the value node
   Add Driver
     NOTE: if you mouse away you can pull back driver details by right clicking the value property and selecting 'Edit Driver'
     Type: Z Location